SangwooJ/AutonomousFlight/README.md

 ### Gazebo - ROS2 Configuration

 Check the "Using a specific and unsupported Gazebo version with ROS 2" in the following link [https://gazebosim.org/docs/garden/ros_installation](https://gazebosim.org/docs/garden/ros_installation)
--> some command should be modified follow the instrutions below.
+-> some command should be modified,follow the instrutions below.

 - Installing rosdep rules to resolve Gazebo Garden libraries
 ```